resonance-designs/WSL-Dev-Startup/README.md

 A PowerShell script to start WSL services, build the Windows hosts file using various sources (including the WSL host IP), and run network configuration tasks.

 ## Prerequisites
+These instructions and the script itself assumes you have WSL2 installed on your Windows machine and the out-of-the-box configuration and examples contained in the script assume a Debian-based distribution for WSL, specifically Ubuntu 22.04, with a LAMP stack installed in that distribution.
+That won't be covered here but you can check out my thorough [WSL (Ubuntu 22.04.2 LTS) Local Development Environment Setup Guide](#) for instructions on that.

-In order for this script to work, there a few things that we need to make sure are configured correctly in WSL and native Windows.
+In order for this script to work, there a few things that we need to make sure are configured correctly in WSL and Windows.

 *   Remove password requirement for specific service commands in WSL.
 This lets WSL services start when Windows boots without waiting for a password from the user.
 You definitely wouldn't want that in a production server, but it's perfectly fine in your local WSL dev environment.<br>
     To achieve this you need to edit your **<code>/etc/sudoers</code>** file in your WSL distro by adding the following lines at the bottom: